dart-lang/site-www/src/tools/pub/pubspec.md

   [_Learn more._](#topics)

 `ignored_advisories`
 : Optional.
-List of explicitly ignored security advisories.
+List of ignored security advisories.
   [_Learn more._](/tools/pub/security-advisories)

 Pub ignores all other fields.